kleinborre/web-sys-tech-g16/README.md

 **HTML5 • Modern CSS • Bootstrap 5.3 • Vanilla JS • GitHub Pages**

-**Disclaimer**
-An earlier build used a “Lead Capture: Local Storage + JSON Download (no backend)” flow.
-We removed it due to privacy risk (client-side downloads of user data) and because the course scope is a static site with no backend.
-This capability will be revisited in the advanced course.

 ## Team

 | Member                  | Role(s)                                                            |